 Thom first came to Alaska in 1981 to work for the Young Adult Conservation Corp at False Island near Sitka.
 He fell in love with the Southeast Alaska environment and returned summers to work as a deck hand on a salmon troller.
 He moved to Haines in 1987 and bought an existing bike shop the following year.
 He expanded the business to Skagway in 1992.
-He continues to bike, hike, paraglide, ski and enjoy the environment of Alaska and the world.
+He continues to bike, hike, paraglide, ski and enjoy and advocate for the environment of Alaska and the world.

 Becky's love for Southeast Alaska began on a backpacking trip in 1994.
 A year later, she sold nearly everything she owned and left the DC area on a 5000 mile road trip to Alaska.
 After a couple years of exploring the state, she settled down in Haines where she embraces a relaxing lifestyle full of adventure.
 Becky has been our office manager since 2010.

 In 2009, Dustin sold everything that didn't fit in his station wagon and drove north to work on bikes in Alaska.
 Since then, the positive community, beautiful landscape, and endless adventure opportunities have made it home.
 Dustin and his wife Katie on the Alaska State Ferry Malaspina on the way from Juneau to Skagway and they live year round in Haines.